 We prioritise the resolution of issues raised through this process based on their potential business impact and their complexity.
-Issues that cannot be immediately resolved are added to a known issues repository and considered for upcoming patches or future releases.
+Issues that cannot be immediately resolved are added to a known issues repository and considered for upcoming minor or major releases.

 The Lumary team will continue to test throughout this period.
 However, you're best placed to test your business processes against new features and improvements.

 Check out our tips for testing a new release in your sandbox.

 Please be aware that during this stage, we only work on resolving issues caused by the new release with existing Lumary functionality.
 We do not work on:

 - new feature requests that arise from testing, or

 - issues caused by customisations applied by a third-party or where the warranty of support has expired.